Spinor Bose-Einstein condensates: Vortices and hydrodynamic properties

-Thus, unlike the case of the ferromagnetic phase, the circulation is quantized; however, the unit of quantization is half the usual $h/M$.
+Thus, unlike the ferromagnetic case, the circulation is quantized.
+However, the unit of quantization is half of $\kappa=h/M$.
 To understand this, let us consider a loop that encircles a vortex with a fixed radius.
 Then, each point on the loop is specified by the azimuthal angle $\varphi$.
-We note that the single-valuedness of the order parameter (\ref{polar}) is met if we take, for example, $\alpha=\phi=n_w\varphi/2$ and $\beta=\pi/2$.
+We note that the single-valuedness of the order parameter (\ref{polar}) is met if we take, for example, $\alpha=\phi=n_{\rm w}\varphi/2$ and $\beta=\pi/2$.
 Then, the order parameter at $r\to\infty$ is given by

-where $n_w$ is an integer.
-It follows then that the circulation is quantized in units of $h/(2M)$ rather than the usual $h/M$:
+where $n_{\rm w}$ is an integer.
+It follows that the circulation is quantized in units of $\kappa/2$ rather than the usual $\kappa=h/M$:

-The underlying physics for the half quantum number is the $\mathbb{Z}_2$ symmetry of the order parameter of the polar phase; Eq.~\eqref{polar} is invariant under $\pi$ gauge transformation ($\phi\to \phi+\pi$) combined with a $\pi$ spin rotation around an axis perpendicular to $\hat{\bm d}$; $\hat{\bm d}\to-\hat{\bm d}$.
-More generally, the single-valuedness of the order parameter is satisfied if $\phi$ changes by $n_w \pi$ along the closed loop, where $n_w$ is even if $\hat{\bm d}(\varphi=2\pi)=\hat{\bm d}(\varphi=0)$, and odd if $\hat{\bm d}(\varphi=2\pi)=-\hat{\bm d}(\varphi=0)$.
-Thus, the polar phase of a spin-1 BEC can host a half-quantum vortex for the case of $n_w=1$~\cite{Zhou2001}, which is also referred to as an Alice vortex or Alice string~\cite{Leonhardt2000}.
-The dynamic creation of half-quantum vortices was discussed in Ref.~\cite{Ji2008}.
-As in the case of the polar-core vortex in the ferromagnetic phase, the atomic density can be finite at the vortex core of the half-quantum vortex by filling the ferromagnetic state [$(1,0,0)^T$ for the case of Eq.~\eqref{eq:polar_half-vortex}] at the core.
+The underlying physics for the half quantum number is the $\mathbb{Z}_2$ symmetry of the order parameter of the polar phase; Eq.~\eqref{polar} is invariant under the gauge transformation by $\pi$ ($\phi\to \phi+\pi$) combined with a spin rotation through $\pi$ about an axis perpendicular to $\hat{\bm d}$: $\hat{\bm d}\to-\hat{\bm d}$.
+More generally, the single-valuedness of the order parameter is satisfied if $\phi$ changes by $n_{\rm w} \pi$ along the closed loop $\mathcal{C}$, where $n_{\rm w}$ is even if $\hat{\bm d}(\varphi=2\pi)=\hat{\bm d}(\varphi=0)$, and odd if $\hat{\bm d}(\varphi=2\pi)=-\hat{\bm d}(\varphi=0)$.
+Thus, the polar phase of a spin-1 BEC can host a half-quantum vortex~\cite{Zhou2001}, which is also referred to as an Alice vortex or Alice string~\cite{Leonhardt2000}.
+The dynamic creation of half-quantum vortices is discussed in Ref.~\cite{Ji2008}.
+As in the case of the polar-core vortex in the ferromagnetic phase, the atomic density can be finite at the vortex core of the half-quantum vortex by filling the ferromagnetic state [$(1,0,0)^{\rm T}$ for the case of Eq.~\eqref{eq:polar_half-vortex}] in the core.